ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/install/upgrading.md

   indexable: false
 ---

-# Upgrading $productName$
+# Upgrading Emissary

-Since $productName$'s configuration is entirely stored in Kubernetes resources, no special process is necessary to upgrade $productName$.
+Since Emissary's configuration is entirely stored in Kubernetes resources, no special process is necessary to upgrade Emissary.

-The steps to upgrade depend on the method that was used to install $productName$, as indicated below.
+The steps to upgrade depend on the method that was used to install Emissary, as indicated below.

-> **Note:** It is always advised to migrate your install of $OSSproductName$ to the `ambassador` namespace before upgrading to $AESproductName$ with any method.
+> **Note:** It is always advised to migrate your install of Emissary to the `ambassador` namespace before upgrading to Ambassador Edge Stack with any method.

 ## Installed via the Operator?

 If you installed using the Operator, then you'll need to [use the Operator to perform the upgrade](../aes-operator/#updates-by-the-operator).
-To verify whether the Operator was used to install $productName$, run the following command to see if it returns resources:
+To verify whether the Operator was used to install Emissary, run the following command to see if it returns resources:
 ```
 $ kubectl get deployment -A -l 'app.kubernetes.io/name=ambassador,app.kubernetes.io/managed-by in (amb-oper,amb-oper-manifest,amb-oper-helm,amb-oper-azure)'